-Item Valuation technique Significant unobservable inputs Inter-relationship between significant unobservable inputs and fair value measurement Financial assets at fair value through other comprehensive income-equity investments without an active market Net Asset Value Method As of December 31, 2020 and 2019, net asset value of comparable companies at 1.88 times and 1.77 times, respectively.
-Not applicable As of December 31, 2020 and 2019, discount for lack of marketability of 21.14% and 17.85%, respectively.
-The fair value would decrease if lack of marketability with higher discount rate.
+Item Valuation technique Significant unobservable inputs Inter-relationship between significant unobservable inputs and fair value measurement Financial assets at fair value through other comprehensive income-equity investments without an active market Net Asset Value Method As of December 31, 2021 and 2020, net asset value of comparable companies at 1.88 times.
+Not applicable As of December 31, 2021 and 2020, discount for lack of marketability of 21.14%.
+The fair value would decrease if lack of marketability and higher discount rate.

-(32) Financial risk management
+(30) Financial risk management